aprilab-uf/SDG11/README.md

 # Scuba-Gesture-Dataset

+The aim of the SCUBA Gesture dataset is to further the state-of-the-art (SOTA) in underwater human-robot-interaction (UHRI) research by providing a **robust source of training data for static and dynamic action/gesture recogntion** algorithms, and a standardized set of test data for offline evaluation of diver gesture recognition pipeline performance, assessed across a dynamic set of gestures (for more information on pipeline evaluation, see [pipeline evaluation](#pipeline-evaluation)).

-The SCUBA Gesture dataset consists of N videos of diver actions/gestures of 11 different classes.
+ consists of N videos of diver actions/gestures of 11 different classes.

 The dataset can be used both for gesture detection for each frame (as each individual frame is labeled) or from the videos directly.